pivotal/docs-tap/install-tkg.md

-# Installing on a Tanzu Kubernetes Grid v1.4 Cluster
+# Installing on a Tanzu Kubernetes Grid v1.4 cluster

 This topic lists prerequisites and instructions for installing Tanzu Application Platform on a Tanzu Kubernetes Grid v1.4 cluster.